Do You Need a Lawyer to Incorporate?

 There are, unfortunately, some drawbacks to incorporating without help.
 If you haven’t taken the time to do your research about the business formation process, you’ll run the risk of making potentially costly errors.
 Every state has different requirements for its corporation filings, and it can be tough to learn them on your own.
 You can, of course, take time to figure them out, but not everyone has the time necessary.

 Plus, certain types of corporations can be especially complicated.
 If you’ll be issuing public shares of stock, you’ll need guidance to follow securities laws and reporting requirements.
-Or let’s say you plan to apply for 501(c)(3) status as a charitable nonprofit, issue multiple classes of stock, or start a professional corporation.
+Or let’s say you plan to apply for 501(c)(3) status as a charitable nonprofit, issue multiple classes of stock, or start a professional corporation definition.
 If so, you’re much more likely to encounter complicated requirements.

 Using an Attorney